Looking down, we felt in a way that we deserved to be in that abyss. In a strange way, it seemed like our home.

 As this revelation permeates our soul, the fisherman hands us the compass we lost in the abyss.
 The scratches and damage are gone and it’s as if it was recreated.
 The needle is now pointing somewhere specific.
 As we look up at the Fisherman, he lets us know it’s pointing us back towards the island, to our home.
 He nods towards the boat as we look around.
 This too is our boat, but fully restored!
 How?
 Why?

 Emotions overtake us as our eyes well up in tears.
 We thought we lost it all, but it’s all back and better!
 And then He directs our gaze inside the bucket on the boat’s floor.
-Inside, we see it’s full of different stories of our journey inside bubbles of water.
+Inside, we see it’s full of different stories of our journey inside numerous translucent worms.
 We’ll use these to help others, He indicates.

 Sailing back towards the island, we tilt our head up from staring at our compass and we see others.
 They’re on the beach, in the riptide, in the reef, stuck in the caves, and falling into the abyss.
 Our past pain, loneliness, suffering, and fear overwhelm us as we watch.
 Completely overtaken by emotion, we immediately want to jump back in the water and help them.
 They don’t know what they’re doing or where they're going.
 We have to help them!